Skip to main content

 "Carbon fibre is a very durable material, but it's also very lightweight," said Georgian College student researcher Blake Riggs.
 "So it takes some weight off of you, and so you can probably fly down the hills a little faster."

-The innovation is in a partnership with ARC Skis and Boards in Tiny Township, whose CEO approached Georgian College with the idea of designing a press that could produce better skis.
+The innovation is in a partnership with ARC Skis and Boards in Tiny Township, whose CEO Curtis Genge approached Georgian College with the idea of producing skis with advanced materials.

-Andrew Cywink, a Georgian College research and innovation technologist, explained how the press works.
+Andrew Cywink, a Georgian College research and innovation technologist, explained how the press works to produce the skis.

 "There's a pneumatic cylinder that comes down [and] closes the press off," said Cywink.
 "The air bladder will inflate and allow the material to become pressurized, and through heat, it solidifies into a ski."